StevenCyb/Auth-Guardian/doc/doc.md

 Required rules support `userinfo`, `query-parameter` and `json-body-parameter` keys and the resource are defined with `method` and `path`.

 For example if we want to allow root `/` access for users which belongs to the group `inetOrgPerson` and have an email address from `@test-company.com`.
-We first can check how the userinfo is structured by seting the `--test-mode` argument to `true`.
+We first can check how the userinfo is structured by seting the `--mock-test-service` argument to `true`.
 Now we can navigate to the path `localhost/mirror` and decode the base64 encoded userinfo from the cookie to get the JSON.
 This JSON could look like:
 ```json